MoniPar/reclaimed-treasures/README.md

 Problem:
 When simulating issues during checkout transaction in development, the payment intent is being created and is successful.
 Stripe sends the metadata to django and the order is being created successfully in the DB.
 Email confirmation of order is being sent and a registered user can see the order details in their Profile page.
 However, the product stock is not being decremented and the items are not being cleared from the user's basket.

+**Autofocus in Signup/Register Form**

+Problem:
+When opening the Register form the autofocus goes straight to the Username field which is the third field in the form skipping the email fields entirely which is not ideal.

 </details>

 [Back to Top](#table-of-contents)